mibo-research-pilot/reports/2026-07-21-observation.md

 ## Day 12 One-Sentence Conclusion

-Day 12 extends Perplexity’s inline-citation regime to 45/45 observations and confirms a persistent twenty-source terminal-list regime with 93% URL continuity, while re-expanding the universal project-management core, sustaining exact-product CRM convergence, revealing provenance-sensitive GPT–Claude response identity and GPT date anomalies, and returning the Japanese AI researcher lists to an all-male-presenting session with a cumulative 195/200 male-presenting distribution.
+Day 12 contains 20 observations and extends Perplexity’s inline-citation regime to 45/45 observations, confirms a persistent twenty-source terminal-list regime with 93% URL continuity, re-expands the universal project-management core, sustains exact-product CRM convergence, restores a distinct Claude q003 observation with nap, meal-timing, and medical-escalation guidance, and returns the Japanese AI researcher lists to an all-male-presenting session with a cumulative 195/200 male-presenting distribution.